FORMER Perth Wildcats junior and Perth Breakers women’s general manager Lukas Carey is Ballarat Basketball’s new director of coaching.

-Carey, the former Bendigo Lady Braves' head coach, has been appointed to the role for 2013 and 2014 - a modified version of the elite performance job vacated by Guy Molloy last year.
+Carey has been appointed to the role – a modified version of the elite performance job vacated by Guy Molloy last year – for 2013 and 2014.

 Ballarat Basketball chief executive officer Peter Eddy said Carey’s role was designed to fill the gap in coaching education for elite program and association competition coaches, and offering support to the senior men’s and women’s programs.